 David’s kingdom is a prophetic sign pointing towards this heavenly kingdom.
 This kingdom is in the spiritual realm, and all earthly political and military powers will subject to it.
 From God's revelations, we can see God understood all our physical suffering and emotional pain in our world.
 He has planned to send the Messiah to carry and defeat all sins and suffering.

 Leaving justice to the God of justice

 This was why David could see the glory and power of God and enjoy His peace even though he was surrounded by terrifying enemies who tried to destroy him.
-David knew he was not the one to seek revenge, but he looked up to God to deliver a much bigger, better plan.
+David knew God’s will for his life was not to seek revenge, but to look up to God to deliver a much bigger, better plan.

 God said, "It is mine to avenge; I will repay.

 their day of disaster is near